leuzoe/hdec/README.md

 If not, have a look at its [project page](https://pypi.org/project/minimalmodbus/).

-It is assumed that you already have at least one Heidelberg Energy Control Box installed, that Modbus wiring is ok and that you know the modbus ID(s).
-Don't forget to terminate the Modbus on the last box (see manual).
+It is assumed that you already have at least one Heidelberg Energy Control Box installed, that RS-485/Modbus wiring is ok and that you know the Modbus ID(s).
+Don't forget to terminate the RS-485/Modbus on the last box (see manual).
+The box must be configured to be a "follower".
+Modbus "leader" is your raspi.

 ### Install the module
 ```